toolateralus/VM/lemur-vdk/computer.utils/home/tutorials/applications.md

 └── icon.bmp     (optional)
 ```

-This is the bare-minimum, and you can have any files in there along with your apps code, these are just used for creating and jitting your app.
+This is the bare-minimum, and you can have any files in there along with your apps code, these are just used for creating and jitting your App.

 Ensure that the folder name, the names of the `.xaml` and `.xaml.js` files, and the name of the JavaScript class all match your application's name for proper recognition by the system.